navreyort/MusificationWorkshop/readme.md

 11:00am| Creating Sounds with Computers
 11:30am| Connecting physical and digital world through sounds 12:00pm| Performance

+#### Hardware
+This workshop focus on using PAM8403 breakout board as an amplifier.
+This breakout board is not the only choice to make the Musification process happen, but the board was chosen from the perspective of cost.

+While any transducers can be used in this workshop, the main transducer used in this workshop is from [Tectonic Elements](https://www.parts-express.com/tectonic-elements-teax19c01-8-19mm-metal-cup-exciter-8-ohm--297-208).
+You can access the case design for this device at [Thingiverse](https://www.thingiverse.com/thing:2871774).

 #### Software
 This workshop does not require you to use software provided in this repository, but you are strongly encouraged to try them out!
 The [Software](https://github.com/navreyort/MusificationWorkshop/tree/master/Software) folder currently contains small patches that you can quickly experiment with sounds in [Supercollider](https://supercollider.github.io/) and [Max](https://cycling74.com/products/max).